 Variations

 We reserve the right to vary this Policy from time to time without further notice to you.
 Any variations made will be updated on our Site.
 It is your responsibility to check this Policy every now and again to ensure you are aware of any changes made to it.
-We will not reduce your rights under this Policy without using our best endeavours to first provide you with notice
+We will not reduce your rights under this Policy without using our best endeavours to first provide you with notice.